kangax/przilla/src/memory-bank/activeContext.md

 ## Current Focus

+### WOD Movements Database Population (Apr 28, 2025)

+- Added `movements` and `wod_movements` tables to the schema (Drizzle ORM).
+- Ran migration and populated these tables in the local/dev database using a robust script (`scripts/populate_movements_to_db.ts`).
+- The script extracts all unique movements from canonical WOD data and creates associations for each WOD.
+- Local run: 387 unique movements, 3021 associations, 8 WODs missing in DB (to review).
+- **Production DB is not yet migrated.**
+- **Next step:** Run `drizzle-kit push` with the production `DATABASE_URL` to create the new tables, then run the population script with the same prod URL.
+- All work follows memory bank rules: no summarization, only real data, robust and idempotent scripts.

 - **Critical Rule: Never summarize or omit code in any file.
 Always provide the complete, unabridged content for all code and documentation.
 Summarization, ellipsis, or "omitted for brevity" is strictly forbidden.**
 - **Test Fixes for ToastProvider and WodViewer (Apr 27, 2025):**
   - Fixed failing tests in ToastProvider.test.tsx and WodViewer.test.tsx related to toast notifications.